 Acquittal through one disciplinary proceeding does not ensure the same result in the other.
 It is important to have legal representation well versed in both.

-Our office is conveniently located near university campuses in and around the Triangle area.
+Our office is conveniently located near university campuses in and around the Triangle area, and we've recently opened a satellite office in Morehead City.
 We have extensive experience representing college students before the various university tribunals.
 We have helped students through every stage of the disciplinary process for decades.
 We are skilled and accomplished trial lawyers.
 We can fully explain all aspects of your case, thoroughly evaluating your disciplinary charges and building your defense, and keep you informed as we proceed.
 If you are charged with or under investigation for misconduct before your university, we are the experienced attorneys you want at your side.
 Call DeMent, Askew & Johnson today for a free consultation at 919-833-5555, and take the first step towards preserving the future you have worked so hard to create.

 Criminal Law Articles from the Blog